It’s been about a month since my last Soundtrack Saturday post and I have to tell you — I really needed the vacation.

 There were no shows like it on TV at the time that portrayed people my age — I was 16 and a junior in high school when it aired — in a realistic way.
 The characters were believable — they dressed like we did (lots of plaid shirts, combat boots, and floral granny dresses) and even wore the same outfits more than once.
 They even talked the way we, like, talked.
 And the story lines covered issues that we were actually dealing with as teenagers in the mid-’90s.

-For those of you who’ve never seen My So-Called Life — and I’m going to venture a guess that a good portion of you probably haven’t — it centers on 15-year-old Angela Chase (Claire Danes) and her trials and tribulations with her parents, Patty (Bess Armstrong) and Graham (Tom Irwin); her younger sister, Danielle (Lisa Wilhoit); her friends — rebellious Rayanne Graff (A.J.
+For those of you who’ve never seen My So-Called Life, it centers on 15-year-old Angela Chase (Claire Danes) and her trials and tribulations with her parents, Patty (Bess Armstrong) and Graham (Tom Irwin); her younger sister, Danielle (Lisa Wilhoit); her friends — rebellious Rayanne Graff (A.J.
 Langer), flamboyant Rickie Vasquez (Wilson Cruz), do-gooder Sharon Cherski (Devon Odessa), and nerdy Brian Krakow (Devon Gummersall); and, last but not least, boys.
 Well, one boy in particular — the infamous Jordan Catalano (Jared Leto).

-While I did watch the show on ABC during the 1994-’95 season, I also obsessively watched the reruns on MTV.
+While I did watch the show on ABC during its one-and-only season, I also obsessively watched the reruns on MTV.
 I even stayed up all night once during my freshman year of college to watch a marathon of the entire series.
-I connected to it on so many levels and related to many of the characters, particularly Angela, even though I never had a Jordan Catalano to contend with.
+I connected to it on so many levels and related to many of the characters, particularly Angela (even though I never had a Jordan Catalano to contend with).
 I don’t think a TV show had ever affected me like that before, and I know a lot of my friends who are also fans of it would say the same.

 One element of My So-Called Life that I’ve always loved is its use of music and the integral part it plays in many episodes (19 were produced in all).
 For example, I can’t imagine any other song besides R.E.M.’s “Everybody Hurts” playing at the end of the pilot.
 The Grateful Dead is the perfect band to act as a bridge between Angela, her father, and Rayanne in the fourth installment.
 And episode seven gives us our first taste of Leto’s musical abilities when Jordan sings a song that Angela thinks is about her.